HiPERCAM/hipercam/docs/reduction.rst

 ..
 Warning::
-   Do not take bias frames too soon after (within less than 20 minutes) powering on the CCDs to avoid higher than normal dark current.
+   Do not take bias frames too soon after (within less than 20 minutes) powering on the CCDs to avoid higher than normal dark current. |makebias|
+   include a plot option to check this.

 Flat fields
 ===========